 Here’s the catch, however: Amazon Prime access to Music is very feature and library-size limited.
 If you really want the entire library and the best features from Amazon Music, you’ll need the $7.99 per month subscription.
 Amazon Music is also very limited in where it’s available.
 Only those in the US and US territories can access it easily.

 Payment options: Free ad-supported, or minimum $9.99/month subscription

 Yes, YouTube Music is owned by Google, and Google Play Music is separate.
 Or is it?
-There is some evidence that Google is in the process of merging Google Play Music with YouTube Music, so we’ll only provide list here the fact that Google Play Music exists, and that it has music that you can purchase, or stream with a monthly subscription fee of $9.99 per month, or $14.99 per month for a “family” account for up to 6 people.
+There is some evidence that Google is in the process of merging Google Play Music with YouTube Music, so we’ll only provide the list here of the fact that Google Play Music exists and that it has music that you can purchase or stream with a monthly subscription fee of $9.99 per month, or $14.99 per month for a “family” account for up to 6 people.

 Catalog size: 45 million